Carpet disposal and removal service

 Carpet disposal and removal services near you

 Replacing old carpet or putting in hardwood floors creates a large amount of old carpet that needs to be removed.
 However, if you’re throwing out large amounts or your carpet is in a less than ideal condition, it may not be accepted by your trash collection company.
+Instead of letting bulky rolls of carpet and padding clutter your space, our team provides a seamless solution to clear it all away quickly.

 Types of carpet we take